Buying a home for your child doesn’t have to stifle their development, hurt your relationship with them or harm your net worth.

 “A QPRT reduces transfer taxes when compared with an outright gift,” says Hermann.
 “The idea is to freeze the value of the residence when it’s originally contributed to the trust, which will hopefully result in significant tax savings over time.”

-If you use a QPRT, you have the option of leasing the home back from the child when they receive the home at the end of the trust’s term.
+If you use a QPRT, you have the option of leasing the home back from the child (if they no longer live there) when they receive the home at the end of the trust’s term.
 You can then live in the home and lease it at fair market value.

 Discussing the details of your QPRT before the trust term ends should, ideally, prevent any misunderstandings between you and your child.